Janhavilele/Hotel-Dashboard/README.md

 **• _Goal of the Dashboard:_**

-- To provide an interactive, one-page visual tool that:
+To provide an interactive, one-page visual tool that:

 - Tracks revenue, occupancy, and customer ratings

 - Identifies top-performing cities and hotels

-- Enables detailed drill through for property-level insights
+- Enables detailed drill through for property level insights

 - Helps revenue managers plan strategies based on trends and patterns